How to Respond in an Emergency

 After the initial shock, evaluate the situation in your immediate area.
 If damage seems serious, activate the building alarm and leave the building as soon as it appears safe.
 Protect yourself and others at all times.

 The facility services director will inspect each building and will consult with Campus Security and ranking officials as to the safety of the structure.

 DO NOT RETURN TO A BUILDING UNTIL TOLD TO DO SO.

 After all buildings and areas have been inspected, the ranking senior officer will decide if we should return to normal operations, restricted operations or close and evacuate campus.

-As with all emergencies, the ranking senior officer and the director of integrated marketing will handle the press.
+As with all emergencies, the ranking senior officer and the executive director of marketing and communication will handle the press.

 Injured persons will be treated as medical emergencies and will be treated by campus first responders until local EMS units can get to campus.